 - In Viking times, Wexford was one of the most important harbors and settlements in Ireland.

-- County town, unsurprising really, is Wexford Town, with Enniscorthy, Gorey, and New Ross also being towns of some importance in the area.
-Add to this... the harbor town of Rosslare, often the first port of call for tourists arriving by ferry.
+- The county town is Wexford Town, with Enniscorthy, Gorey, and New Ross also being towns of some importance in the area.
+Add to this the harbor town of Rosslare, which is often the first port of call for tourists arriving by ferry.

-- Size-wise, County Wexford measures up to 2,352 square kilometers.
+- Size-wise, County Wexford measures up to 913 square miles.

 - The county's nickname, "Model County," was derived from the high number of "Model Farms" found here.
-These were experimental agricultural establishments that paved the way for many rural reforms.
+These were the agricultural experiments that paved the way for many rural reforms across the country.

-- In GAA circles, players from Wexford are known as "Yellowbellies," a reference to the color scheme of the GAA team kit.
-Less frequently as "Slaneysiders," people living beside the Slaney.
+- In GAA circles, players from Wexford are known as "Yellowbellies," a reference to the color scheme of the GAA team uniform.
+They are also sometimes known as "Slaneysiders," people living beside the Slaney.

 Easily rated as Wexford's premier attraction and located just north of Wexford town, near an imposing tower house in a splendid location, the Irish National Heritage Park aims to present a few thousand years of Irish history.